giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 In the cluster details page you can click the release version number to get more information about a release.

 Likewise in the CLI, commands like [`gsctl list clusters`](/reference/gsctl/list-clusters/) and [`gsctl show cluster`](/reference/gsctl/show-cluster/) reveal the release version number.
-To get information on all releases, use the [`gsctl list releases`](/reference/gsctl/list-releases/) command.
+To get information on all available releases, use the [`gsctl list releases`](/reference/gsctl/list-releases/) command.

 ### Release lifecycle